tensorly/viz/README.rst

     :width: 800
     :alt: An example figure showing the component vectors of a three component PARAFAC model fitted to a fluoresence spectroscopy dataset.

 This example uses TensorLy to fit five three-component PARAFAC models to the data.
-Then it uses TLViz to:
+Then it uses TLViz to do the following steps:

 #.
-Select the model that gave the lowest reconstruction error,
+Select the model that gave the lowest reconstruction error.
-#. normalise the component vectors, storing their magnitude in a separate weight-vector,
+#.
+Normalise the component vectors, storing their magnitude in a separate weight-vector.
-#. permute the components in descending weight (i.e. signal strength) order,
+#.
+Permute the components in descending weight (i.e. signal strength) order.
-#. flip the components so they point in a logical direction compared to the data,
+#.
+Flip the components so they point in a logical direction compared to the data.
-#. convert the factor matrices into Pandas DataFrames with logical indices,
+#.
+Convert the factor matrices into Pandas DataFrames with logical indices.
-#. and plot the components using matplotlib.
+#.
+Plot the components using matplotlib.

 All these steps are described in the `API documentation <https://tensorly.org/viz/stable/api.html>`_ with references to the literature.